 Emotional Intelligence at Work

-People work well when they’re happy and content.
+The average person spends almost a quarter of their adult life at work and people work well when they’re happy and content.
 Feeling worried, stressed, low in mood or generally under the weather results in performance that is under-par, or zero productivity if the person has to take time off.

 A business or organisation that is plagued by staff sickness, unhappiness and conflict in the workplace, is a business or organisation that is suffering.

 ‘Presentee-ism’, or working while sick, is an invisible loss of productivity which is particularly detrimental in workplaces where the workload is high.
 Self-esteem is often based on performance, and stigma perhaps prevents people from being open and honest about emotional or mental ill health.

 Working under continued stress can lead to a condition called distress, a negative stress reaction that can lead to physical symptoms including headache, stomach upset and digestive problems, chest pain and raised blood pressure.
 Research suggests that such distress also impairs the body’s immune system and can cause or worsen certain diseases.